IqraIqbal-1324/IqraIqbal-1324/README.md

 - 👋 Hi, I’m @IqraIqbal-1324
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning computer science
+- 🌱 I’m currently learning computer scienc

 <!---
 IqraIqbal-1324/IqraIqbal-1324 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.